-- To find out the meaning of a social structure, rural and agrarian structure - To understand the crucial components of the agrarian social structure - To trace the various peasant movements and their significance in the history of India - To understand the dynamics between caste and politics in India to another.
+- To find out the meaning of a social structure, rural and agrarian structure. - To understand the crucial components of the agrarian social structure

+As per study the Sociologists use the word 'social structure' to imply the inter-relationship, interconnectedness, and inter-dependence of the diverse parts of society.
+In terms of their form, all societies have the similar parts.
+Thus, there are groups and communities in all societies, but the nature and substance of these groups and communities vary from one society to another.
 For example, an Indian village is unimaginable without the caste system, while a Chinese village does not have castes.
 Its units are the people of different families and occupational groups.
 The logic of distinctiveness that the people of dissimilar groups have is also seen at the level of the people of different families and occupational groups in Chinese villages.
 The inter-relationship of the different units makes up the structure of the society.
 Every unit of a society is supposed to be important, for each one of them is involved in the functioning of society.
 In other words, none of them can be doled out with.
 But, in each society, some of its elements are regarded as central, because the society is structured around them.
 Many scholars mention that for defining an Indian village, its population, physical structure, and modes of production are absolutely significant.
 Typically, a village has less than five thousand individuals.
 As a physical entity, it is an aggregation of houses of mixed architecture (some of mud and thatch and some of cement) in the midst of surrounding agricultural fields-the mainstay of village life is agriculture.
 Of course, there may be some exceptions to the image of village that is presented here: for instance, a village may have more than ten thousand people, as is the case in Kerala.
-Or, the village may be an assortment of cement houses inhabited by people who may chiefly be in service or may be self-employed non-agriculturalists.
+Or, the village may be an assortment of cement houses inhabited by people who may chiefly be in service or may be selfemployed non-agriculturalists.
 Additionally to these indicators, sociologists believe that the social structure of an Indian village is implicit best in terms of the interrelationship of different castes, as a frequent suggestion is that the caste system has been destabilized in urban areas, but not in the rural areas, where even the members of non-Hindu communities, which have opposed the caste system, have continued to be treated as 'castes'.
 Of late, the Indian rural society substantially transformed, particularly since the Independence as a result of a series of the land reform legislations that have sped up the rapidity of this change.
 This explains why the altering agrarian relations comprise one of the essential scholarly concerns of social scientists, including sociologists in India.
 A society is a collection of people who are adequately organized to generate conditions essential to live together with a universal recognition.
 It is an organized system of social interactions and patterned behaviour.
 Every society has its own identity based on the nature of its social institutions.
 India has a rich cultural heritage and is a land of diversities.
 The diversity in social life is reflected in multi-social, multi-lingual, multi-religious and multi-caste nature of the society.
 The main features of the Indian social structure are: major rural habitation in small villages; multi-religious and multi-caste social identities and significant role of family in the social life.